 A try/catch can be used to ensure that if an OutOfMemoryError is encountered, then threads can be gracefully shutdown and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

-A thread that has visibility to another thread object can test t.isAlive() to determine if the thread is executing.
+A thread that has visibility to another thread object can test t.isAlive() to determine if the thread has been created and has not terminated yet.

-Java provides thread groups a mechanism for multiple threads to be treated as one object, rather than as individual objects.
+Java provides thread groups that provide a mechanism for multiple threads to be treated as one object, rather than as individual objects.
 For example, a single method call can be used to start, suspend or resume all of the threads within a group.
 However, many of these functions have been deprecated or are insecure and thus it is no longer recommended that thread groups be used.

 The use of the Java Executor Framework (java.util.concurrent.Executor) provides a framework for efficiently managing a pool of multiple threads.
 One should note that once the pool is created, the programmer is still responsible for creating the individual threads.
 For instance, the following code creates a pool containing up to five threads: